Smartling/wordpress-localization-plugin/readme.txt

 * Removed ACF and manual relation handling obsolete expert settings.
 The behaviours controlled by these options have been reverted to the default values

 = 2.15.1 =
 * Added options to prevent plugin from escaping post content and metadata before saving.
-It is useful if the installation has other plugins that hook into the post content or metadata saving and add extra escaping slashes to them
+This is useful if there are other plugins that hook on the "post content" or "save metadata" and add extra escaping slashes to them

 = 2.15.0 =
 * The plugin will no longer automatically fail submissions based on content type not registered in WordPress